What is the pH of Honey?

 But, the primary organic acid is gluconic acid which has flavor enhancing properties.
 Gluconic acid is produced in honey by the action of the enzyme glucose oxidase in breaking down glucose.

-Bees gather the sweet secretions of plants (and honey dew) to convert into food suitable for long term storage.
 The water composition of fresh nectar is about 80%.
 This would result in fermentation if stored in the comb in this fresh state.

 For the process of converting nectar into ripe honey, enzymes from the bees are needed.
 Worker bees secrete the enzyme invertase from their salivary glands.

 This enzyme aids in converting the complex sugar sucrose into glucose and fructose.
-At the same time, the moisture content of honey is reduced to around 20% or less.
+At the same time, the moisture “water” content of honey is reduced to around 20% or less.

-Once the process is completed, beekeepers harvest the excess from the hives.
 This ensures a stable final product with a long shelf life.
 Honey never goes bad when properly stored.

 Honey Becomes Alkaline In the Body